couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 *all* the keys within the iterable passed.

-Starting in version 1.1.0, you can pass an :class:`~couchbase.items.ItemCollection` as the ``keys`` or ``kv`` parameter.
+You can also pass an :class:`~couchbase.items.ItemCollection` as the ``keys`` or ``kv`` parameter.
 The `Item` interfaces allows in-place modifications to an object across multiple operations avoiding the need for copying the result into your own data structure.